Sport Spread Betting Guide

 What Are The Risks Of Sport Spread Betting

-The main risk with spread betting on sports is losing money if an event doesn’t work in your favour, and it is possible to lose multiples of your stake in one go, making it high-risk.
-Below, I’ve included other spread betting risks you should be aware of before starting:
+In our view, the main risk with spread betting on sports is losing money.
+This is highly possible if an event doesn’t work out in your favour.
+It’s also possible to lose multiples of your stake in one go, making it a high-risk form of gambling.

-1. Potential For Large Losses
+1. Potential For Big Losses

 3. Emotional Betting